What is Idiopathic Neonatal Hepatitis?

 Yes.
 The ChiLDReN Network currently has one study that includes patients with INH.

 The PROBE study is a natural history study that includes patients with INH.
-A natural history study is aimed at acquiring information and data that will provide a better understanding of rare conditions.
-Participants will be asked to allow study personnel to obtain information from medical records and an interview, and to collect blood, urine, and tissue samples when clinically indicated, in order to understand the causes of these diseases and to improve the diagnosis and treatment of children with these diseases.
+A natural history study is aimed at acquiring information and data over a period of time and will provide a better understanding of rare conditions.
+Participants will be asked to allow study personnel to obtain information from medical records and an interview, and to collect blood, urine, and tissue samples when they are also being taken for medical care, in order to understand the causes of these diseases and to improve the diagnosis and treatment of children with these diseases.
 All of the information obtained in these studies is confidential and no names or identifying information are used in the study.

 ClinicalTrials.gov Study NCT00061828